ErnestIO/ernest-site/content/documentation/vcloud-yaml.md

  * This IP should belong to the network already defined on the instance.

-* **provisioner**
+**provisioner**

- * Array that contains provisioner types
- * Each provisioner type will be run in the order they are specified in the document
- * This field is optional
- * This field can be empty
+Provisioner defines the available provisioner mechanisms.

 * **exec**
  * Array of strings, any command characters must be escaped with backslashes: (RFC7159, Section 7)
  * Each command in the exec array is concatenated together and delimited by a semicolon.
  * This field is optional
  * If specified as a provisioner type, this array field must contain at least one element
+ * The specified commands will be executed by the SALT master.

+* **shell**
+ * Array of strings, any command characters must be escaped with backslashes: (RFC7159, Section 7)
+ * Each command in the exec array is concatenated together and delimited by a semicolon.
+ * This field is optional
+ * If specified as a provisioner type, this array field must contain at least one element
+ * The specified commands will be executed by the vCloud guest customization script.